craftercms/docs/source/by-role/author/author-screens.rst

     **Selecting a dashboard item**

-        Dashboard items have the ability to be selected.
+    Items in some dashlets have the ability to be selected.
 Selecting an item allows the user to interact with the selected items via the context navigation

-        Items in the dashboard has a icons which shows the type and current workflow status of the item
+    Items in the dashboard have icons which shows the type and current workflow status of the item

-        Clicking on ``Options`` (the three dots next to the item) shows the type and current workflow status of the item, plus all oprions available e.g. ``Edit``, ``Publish``, etc.

 |
 |

 .. image:: /_static/images/content-author/project-dashboard-selected.webp
-   :width: 95 %
+   :width: 85 %
    :align: center
    :alt: Navigating Studio - Dashboard Selected